thacherT1D/4rsam/Development Environment/Chrome.md

 Scroll down a bit more until you find the **Send a "Do Not Track" request with your browser traffic** and check the box.

 ![](https://i.imgur.com/NAWbEim.png)

+**TIP:** On your own time, you may want to consider installing an [ad blocking extension](https://chrome.google.com/webstore/detail/adblock/gighmmpiobklfepjocnamgkkbiglidom) to Chrome.

 ### Next Step